MrBigoudi/VolcanicEruptionsSimulator/README.md

 # VolcanicEruptionsSimulator
-Improvement of an existing eruption simulator
+An eruption simulator implemented in Unity